FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Analysis of

-Here the first inequality is~\pref{lem:simulation}, since by induction we have~\pref{eq:induction_tv} for all $h' < h$.
-Then we expand $\hat{T}_{h-1}$ in terms of its low rank representation with embedding dimension $d$.
-The second inequality is an application of the Cauchy-Schwarz inequality, which holds for any positive definite $d \times d$ matrix $\Sigma$.
-Finally we use the AM-GM inequality in the last step; this step holds for any $\alpha > 0$.
+Here we expand $\hat{T}_{h-1}$ in terms of its low rank representation and then apply the Cauchy-Schwarz inequality in the norm induced by $\Sigma$.
+Finally we use the AM-GM inequality which holds for any non-negative $\alpha$.